 If you have questions about the credit recovery program, please do not hesitate to email Dr. Sharon Butler (Counseling Department Chair, Sharon.Butler@gcpsk12.org) or Dr. Seth Rhine (Curriculum Office, Seth.Rhine@gcpsk12.org)

 Credit Recovery is a broad term referring to the recouping of credit for a course that student previously failed in the 60 to 69 range.
 Credit Recovery was designed to supplement the learning of a student that was close to passing the course but lacked the skills and knowledge to receive credit according to the GCPS procedures and policies.

-At Grayson High School, we utilize the state of Georgia's online system as the main method of receiving both instruction and credit.
+At Grayson High School, we utilize Georgia Virtual as the main method of receiving both instruction and credit.